SimformSolutionsPvtLtd/SSCustomPullToRefresh/README.md

 <a href="https://www.simform.com/"><img src="https://github.com/SimformSolutionsPvtLtd/SSToastMessage/blob/master/simformBanner.png"></a>
-# SSPullToRefresh
+# SSCustomPullToRefresh

-SSPullToRefresh is an open-source library that uses UIKit to add an animation to the pull to refresh view in a UITableView and UICollectionView.
+SSCustomPullToRefresh is an open-source library that uses UIKit to add an animation to the pull to refresh view in a UITableView and UICollectionView.

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]